 Furthermore, we’re seeing the rise of more and more blockchains, each offering their own benefits.
 We keep saying that users don’t care your DApp is on the blockchain, only about the value it provides them, so they definitely don’t care which specific blockchain it is on.
 We’ve begun supporting additional blockchains to make sure users can use different DApps on different blockchains with a single account, and by integrating Pocket Network our developers will be able to enjoy the benefits of multi-blockchain support even better.” – Tom Teman, CEO, and co-founder, Portis

-Beyond this milestone, Portis and Pocket mutually pursue the vision of a multi-blockchain future, by providing services that synchronize each and every additional blockchain supported for a universal experience.
+Beyond this milestone, Portis and Pocket mutually pursue the vision of a multi-blockchain future.
+This requires services that synchronize each additional blockchain supported to bring consumers a universal experience.

 Portis currently offers main network access to Ethereum, Ethereum Classic, POA network, RSK, and xDai within their configurations, with more on the way.